gradienthealth/pydicom-3/doc/tutorials/pixel_data/creation.rst

-The :dcm:`VR<part05/sect_6.2.html>` for *Pixel Data* may be **OB** or **OW** depending on the value of *Bits Allocated*. *pydicom* will set this automatically when writing the :class:`~pydicom.dataset.Dataset` to file as long as *Bits Allocated* has been set, but for completeness we'll be setting it manually.
+The :dcm:`VR<part05/sect_6.2.html>` for *Pixel Data* may be **OB** or **OW** depending on the value of *Bits Allocated*. *pydicom* will set this automatically when writing the :class:`~pydicom3.dataset.Dataset` to file as long as *Bits Allocated* has been set, but for completeness we'll be setting it manually.

 The example has two different sets of *Pixel Data*; one with an even number of bytes